 See also my full Publications page, my Talks page, and my profiles on ORCID, Google Scholar and the Warwick Research Archive Portal.
 My PhD Thesis is available from the University of Cambridge's repository.

-- I am a member of the UK Car Parinello Consortium, which has secured EPSRC funding (2017-2021) to provide access to the UK national supercomputer ARCHER.
+- I am a member of the UK Car Parinello Consortium (UKCP), which has EPSRC funding (2017-2021) to provide access to the UK national supercomputer ARCHER.

 Previous Research Projects

-- SiO2 Fracture: Chemomechanics with a Machine-Learning Hybrid QM/MM Scheme - project allocated 126 million core hours in 2016 on the Mira machine at the Argonne Leadership Computer Facility under the US DoE's INCITE programme to investigate stress corrosion cracking in silica (right).
-Co-investigators are Alessandro De Vita (King's) and Anatole von Lilienfeld (Basel).
+- SiO2 Fracture: Chemomechanics with a Machine-Learning Hybrid QM/MM Scheme - project allocated 126 million core hours in 2016 on the Mira machine at the Argonne Leadership Computer Facility under the US DoE's INCITE programme to investigate stress corrosion cracking in silica.
+Co-investigators were Anatole von Lilienfeld and Alessandro De Vita.

 - Multiscale Atomistic Simulation of the Mechanical Behaviour of Nickel-based Superalloys.
 Project allocated 20 million core hours at the Cineca and Jülich supercomputer centres.
-Other project members are Federico Bianchini, Alessio Comisso and Alessandro De Vita (all at King's).
+Other project members were Federico Bianchini, Alessio Comisso and Alessandro De Vita (KCL).

 - I’m one of the authors of the libAtoms/QUIP molecular dynamics framework, available from our public github repository, and licensed under the GNU GPLv2.

 - matscipy, a Python software library for computational materials science developed with Lars Pastewka.

 - f90wrap, a utility for wrapping Fortran 95 code to make it accessible from Python, including support for derived types.